orsha1/moments-representation/README.md

 ## Repository Structure

+*Embedding
-data-MoO3.parquet: The dataset extracted from calculations for MoO3.
+generate_embedding.py: Python script to generate the chemical-bonding-aware embedding for neural network potentials. data-MoO3.parquet: The dataset extracted from calculations for MoO3.
-X-BaTiO3-paths.parquet: Preprocessed and transformed data for BaTiO3 containing paths and neighbors information. generate_embedding.py: Python script to generate the chemical-bonding-aware embedding for neural network potentials.
+X-BaTiO3-paths.parquet: Preprocessed and transformed data for BaTiO3 containing paths and neighbors information.
 README.md: This file, providing an overview of the repository and its contents.
 Usage
 To use the provided code, follow these steps: